bird/luhncheck/README.md

 # luhncheck
-Small Nim library to perform Luhn algorithm check.
+Implementation of Luhn algorithm in nim.